Improving Learning and Reducing Costs:

 Carol A. Twigg

-This article originally appeared in the November/December 2015 issue of Change: The magazine of Higher Learning.
+A version of this article appeared in the November/December 2015 issue of Change: The magazine of Higher Learning.

 In spring 1999, The National Center for Academic Transformation (NCAT) launched the Pew Grant Program in Course Redesign.
 Funded by an $8.8 million grant from the Pew Charitable Trusts, the program supported colleges and universities in redesigning instruction using technology to achieve quality enhancements and cost savings.
 Selected from hundreds of applicants in a national competition, 30 institutions redesigned one large-enrollment introductory course each.

 The application guidelines laid out the reason for the program: